January 16, 2013 – Nic Potter was born on 18 October 1951 in Swindon, England.

 All Potter’s solo albums were published and remastered in 2009.

-During the last two years of his life, Potter suffered from Pick’s disease.
+During the last two years of his life, Potter suffered from Pick’s disease, a dementia like illness.
 In January 2013, Potter was admitted to hospital suffering from pneumonia.
-He died there in the later hours of 16 January.
+He died there in the later hours of 16 January, 2013.